Our new Amine Coupling Test Kit offers a simple and accurate way of determining the coupling efficiency of EDC/NHS amine coupling reactions.

 - The reaction conditions used for amine coupling may vary.
 There are many different protocols published, suggesting e.g. different solvents, pH, and reaction times.
 Using our Amine Coupling Test Kit, different reaction conditions can easily be evaluated and optimized.

-For more info or a full price list please contact us at email@example.com.
+For more info please contact us at email@example.com.